MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 # Manage Skype for Business settings in the Microsoft Teams admin center

 As an admin, the Microsoft Teams admin center is where you manage Skype for Business features for Skype for Business users in your organization.
-You can manage settings [for your organization](#manage-skype-for-business-settings-for-your-organization) and [for individual  users](#manage-skype-for-business-settings-for-individual-users).
+You can manage settings [for your organization](#manage-skype-for-business-settings-for-your-organization) on the **Skype for Business** page and settings [for individual  users](#manage-skype-for-business-settings-for-individual-users) on user detail pages.

+> [!NOTE]
+> Skype for Business settings were previously in **Legacy portal** in the Microsoft Teams admin center.
+The **Legacy portal** has been retired and we migrated the settings to the new locations in the Teams admin center.

 ## Manage Skype for Business settings for your organization

 In the left navigation of the Microsoft Teams admin center, go to **Org-wide settings** > **Skype for Business**.
 From here, you can configure and manage Skype Meeting Broadcast, presence privacy, and mobile device notifications for all Skype for Business users in your organization.

-> [!NOTE]
-> These settings were previously in **Legacy portal** in the Microsoft Teams admin center.
-The **Legacy portal** has been retired and these settings are now on this page.

 ### Skype for Business Meeting Broadcast